 Join the next generation of health care leaders.

-All health care professionals—including physicians, researchers, nursing leaders, policymakers, pharmacists and general health care managers—who endeavor to impact positive change within their organizations will benefit from this executive certificate.
+All health care professionals-including physicians, researchers, nursing leaders, policymakers, pharmacists and general health care managers-who endeavor to impact positive change within their organizations will benefit from the Academy.
 Adding the experience and credentials to their resumes will also give participants a professional edge and will strengthen their position as leaders in the health care industry.

 - Health care professionals who want to drive innovation in their field